No products in the basket.

 Joe Barr is hardcore.
 When we chat, he is just off the bike, despite the fact that he broke the record for cycling Malin to Mizen Head and back again just two days prior.
 The former professional cyclist covered a total distance of 735 miles in just 48 hours and 40 mins, a feat that many deemed impossible.

 Joe is at the end of a long and arduous season.
-He has not just completed at some of the world’s toughest endurance events across the globe as part of the Ultra Cycling World Cup, but has also been a regular feature on the podium.
+He has not just competed at some of the world’s toughest endurance events as part of the Ultra Cycling World Cup, but has also been a regular feature on the podium.
 He finished in 2nd place overall at the Silverstate 508, a 774km race in the US and 3rd overall at the Race Across Italy, an 817km race.
 And most impressively of all he is the World Champion for 2017 in the 500–mile overall championship.

 You looked pretty beaten at the end of your record-breaking cycling from Malin to Mizen and back again.
 Can you describe how you felt when you crossed the finish line?